Hyper-reduction-free reduced-order Newton solvers for projection-based model-order reduction of nonlinear dynamical systems: Hyper-reduction-free reduced-order Newton solvers for nonlinear operators

 \section{Hyper-reduction-free reduced-order Newton solvers for nonlinear operators}

 In this section, a framework is presented for efficient implementation of Newton solvers for Galerkin and LSPG projections applied to polynomial nonlinear problems in the form \eqref{eq:quadraticForm}, without the need for a hyper-reduction scheme.
-The framework builds upon two key observations:
+The framework builds upon two key observations discussed in the following.

 The first observation is that, when a dynamical system is expressed in the form \eqref{eq:quadraticForm}, both the approximated residual and its Jacobian, denoted by $\tilde{\mathbf{r}}^{m(k)}$ and $\frac{\partial{\tilde{\mathbf{r}}}}{\partial {\hat{\mathbf{x}}}} \Big \vert_{\hat{\mathbf{x}}^{m(k)}}$, respectively, can be written out explicitly.
 This structure enables the direct derivation of low-dimensional representations of both the Galerkin and LSPG solvers.
 To illustrate, the Jacobian of \eqref{eq:approxRes} with respect to $\hat{\mathbf{x}}^{m(k)}$ can be expressed as follows,